1dv032/syllabus/lectures/01_devops/slides.md

 --
-## DevOps is a mindset!
+## DevOps  is a reaction!
 * Breaking down silos
 * Removing bottlenecks
 * Creating a a value stream with faster flow for getting ideas to production
-  * Pipeline
+  * Building automated pipelines
 * Continuous improvement
 * Using tools for automated support the above

 --
-## DevOps is a reaction!
+## DevOps
-* Web-based companies introduces feature more frequent then those who sell package software
+* The initiative mainly from sysadmins/ops
   * Dev - Agile and LEAN Processes
   * Ops - Still waterfall?
   * Web companies/services assume higher availability, more frequent updates